awsdocs/aws-cloud9-user-guide/doc_source/tutorial.rst

       * - No
         - |mdash|
         - |mdash|
         - If no VPC exists, create one.
-To do this, expand :guilabel:`Network settings`.
-For :guilabel:`Network (VPC)`, choose :guilabel:`Create new VPC`, and then follow the on-screen directions.
-For more information, see :ref:`Create an Amazon VPC <vpc-settings-create-vpc>`.
+To do this, choose :guilabel:`Create new VPC`, and then follow the on-screen directions.
+For more information, see :ref:`vpc-settings-create-vpc`.

           If a VPC exists but has no subnet, create one.
-To do this, expand :guilabel:`Network settings`.
-For :guilabel:`Network (VPC)`, choose :guilabel:`Create new subnet`, and then follow the on-screen directions.
-For more information, see :ref:`Create a Subnet <vpc-settings-create-subnet>`.
+To do this, choose :guilabel:`Create new subnet`, and then follow the on-screen directions.
+For more information, see :ref:`vpc-settings-create-subnet`.
       * - Yes
         - Yes
         - Yes
+        - Skip ahead to the step 11 in this procedure.

+          When you skip past :guilabel:`Network settings (advanced)` and leave the preselected default settings,
-        - Skip ahead to the next step in this procedure. (|AC9| will automatically use the default VPC with its single subnet.)
+          |AC9| attempts to automatically use the default VPC in your account with its single subnet.
       * - Yes
         - Yes
         - No
         - Expand :guilabel:`Network settings (advanced)`.
 For :guilabel:`Subnet`, choose the subnet you want |AC9| to use in the preselected default VPC.
       * - Yes
         - No
-        - Yes or No
+        - |mdash|
         - Expand :guilabel:`Network settings`.
 For :guilabel:`Network (VPC)`, choose the VPC that you want |AC9| to use.
           For :guilabel:`Subnet`, choose the subnet you want |AC9| to use in that VPC.